ScSteffen/CharmNet/README.md

 python main_lattice_homogeneous.py
 ```

-If you want to change the values of the design paramters, consider the file `main_lattice_homogeneous.py` (beta)
+If you want to change the values of the design parameters, consider the file `main_lattice_homogeneous.py` (beta)